tensorflow/tensorflow/README.md

 This is a simplified interface for TensorFlow, to get people started on predictive analytics and data mining.

+Why TensorFlow?
+* TensorFlow provides a good backbone for building different shapes of machine learning applicaitons.
+* It will continue evolve both in distributed direction and as a general pipelininig machinery.

+Why Scikit Flow?
+* To smooth the transition from Scikit Learn world of one-liner machine learning into more open world of building different shapes of ML models.
+You can start by using fit/predict and slide into TensorFlow APIs as you getting comfortable.
+* Provide a set of reference models, that would be easy to integrate with existing code.

 ## Installation

 First, make sure you have TensorFlow and Scikit Learn installed, then just run: